Undergraduate Teaching Assistant (UTA) Information

 • Answer Ed questions

-• A technical interview is necessary for prospective new UTAs.
+Interview necessary for new UTAs.

-• Estimated time commitment: 4-6 hours/week.
+Estimated 4-6 hours/week.

-CompSci 201: Data Structures and Algorithms (Astrachan)
+COMPSCI 201: Data Structures and Algorithms-Fouh

 • Attend weekly meetings